xmtp/xmtp-dot-org/docs/introduction.md

    Try a second app and see all your conversations in both apps, regardless of the app you used to start them.
 This also means you and a friend can each use your own preferred app to exchange messages.

    With XMTP, you own and control your messages and are always free to use the app that best suits your needs.

+## Works with XMTP

+XMTP has been implemented to work with Ethereum Virtual Machine (EVM)-compatible wallet apps and blockchain accounts (wallets), though XMTP itself does not use EVMs.
+XMTP also works with other web3 identities that apps built with XMTP can derive from Ethereum accounts, such as ENS names and Lens profiles.

+To learn more, see [Works with XMTP](/docs/dev-faqs).

+## Protocol overview

+A user can send and receive encrypted XMTP messages using an app with an embedded XMTP **client**, authenticating using a wallet signature.
+XMTP network **nodes** persist the user's messages.

+Clients and nodes are implemented as [Waku2](https://rfc.vac.dev/spec/10/) peers but with XMTP-specific functions and capabilities.

+To learn more about clients, see [Client layer](/docs/concepts/architectural-overview#client-layer).

+To learn more about nodes, see [Network layer](/docs/concepts/architectural-overview#network-layer).